Shattajit/Transportation_System/README.md

 ## Getting Started

-To get started with the courier management system web application, you will need to set up the application on a local server.
+To get started with the Transportation System web application, you will need to set up the application on a local server.
 Here is a general outline of the steps you will need to follow:

 1. Install a web server software on your local machine, such as Apache or Nginx.
 2. Install MySQL as the database management system and PHPMyAdmin for managing the database.